 Before joining FCMAT, Debbie served in both the internal and external business departments at the Kern County Superintendent of Schools for six years, most recently as internal chief financial operations officer.
 Prior to that she served as the chief business official at a Kern County school district for 10 years.

 Debbie has more than 30 years of experience in accounting, and 24 years in school business.
 She received her bachelor of science degree in business management from the University of Phoenix and her MBA from California State University, Bakersfield.
 Debbie has also earned chief business official certification from California State University, San Bernardino and is a certified fraud examiner.
 She is treasurer of the Kiwanis Club of downtown Bakersfield.
 Debbie is a native southern Californian and is married with four grown children and two grandchildren.

 Before beginning work with FCMAT in 2020, Marcus served as senior director of human resources for the Riverbank Unified School District, and has held other human resources positions both in government and private industry.
 He is an adjunct instructor for the school business management certificate program at the University of Southern California Rossier School of Education.

-Marcus has bachelor's and master's of science degrees in administration.
-He is a certified chief business official through the California Association of School Business Officials (CASBO).
+Marcus has bachelor's degree and master's of business administration degree.
+He is a certified chief business official through the California Association of School Business Officials (CASBO) and a certified fraud examiner (CFE).
 He serves on CASBO's Central Section Human Resources Council, and is the 2019-20 president-elect for the Central Section.